History of Protestantism: Germany

-King Frederick William III ruled Prussia from 1797 to 1840.
+King Frederick William III of Prussia ruled from 1797 to 1840.

 Two main developments reshaped religion in Germany.
 Across the land, there was a movement to unite the larger Lutheran and the smaller Reformed Protestant churches.
 The churches themselves brought this about in Baden, Nassau, and Bavaria.
 However, in Prussia King Frederick William III was determined to handle unification entirely on his own terms, without consultation.
 His goal was to unify the Protestant churches, and to impose a single standardized liturgy, organization and even architecture.
 The long-term goal was to have fully centralized royal control of all the Protestant churches.
 In a series of proclamations over several decades the Church of the Prussian Union was formed, bringing together the more numerous Lutherans, and the less numerous Reformed Protestants.
 The government of Prussia now had full control over church affairs, with the king himself recognized as the leading bishop.
 Opposition to unification came from the "Old Lutherans" in Silesia who clung tightly to the theological and liturgical forms they had followed since the days of Luther.
 The government attempted to crack down on them, so they went underground.
 Tens of thousands migrated, to South Australia, and especially to the United States, where they formed the Missouri Synod, which is still in operation as a conservative denomination.
 Finally in 1845 a new king Frederick William IV offered a general amnesty and allowed the Old Lutherans to form a separate church association with only nominal government control.